CGJennings/strange-eons/README.md

 For non-trivial changes consider using the free [Apache NetBeans IDE](https://netbeans.apache.org/).
 Several interface elements (dialog boxes, etc.) use the NetBeans interface design tools, which insert (clearly marked) generated code into the class source files.
 Generated code **must not** be modified by hand, as any changes are overwritten automatically when the file is next opened in the design tool.

+Of course if you would rather use a different IDE, you are free to do so.
+The project can be built using `ant`.
+Should you want to use VS Code (a popular free modern IDE), you will need to install extensions for Java and Ant support, such as the *Extension Pack for Java* and *Ant Target Runner*.

 ### There be dragons

 I don't want to deter anyone from contributing, but I do want to give fair warning on a few points before you dive in: